BlueJeans Reduces Travel Time & Improves Face-to-Face Collaboration

 Over the past 24 years, BCNET has evolved to meet the diverse needs of its higher education and research members in British Columbia.
 From its roots as a high-speed, high-capacity research network organization to its recent expansion as a shared IT services organization, BCNET has grown its mandate to help its members deliver cost-effective solutions and enable strategic success.

-The progression is a result of BCNET’s highly collaborative, member-driven culture that provides a safe-haven for many institutions to explore common technology challenges and potential solutions.
-The revised mandate opens opportunities for BCNET members to share technology services and reduce costs at a time when campus IT budgets increasingly face pressure.
+This evolution is a result of BCNET’s highly collaborative, member-driven culture that provides a safe-haven for institutions to explore common technology challenges and discover potential solutions.
+The revised mandate offers opportunities for BCNET members to share technology services and reduce costs at a time when campus IT budgets increasingly face strain.

-Exploring opportunities to share services is collectively discussed amongst BCNET’s multi-institutional, member-focused committees and working groups.
+Exploring opportunities to share services is heavily discussed amongst BCNET’s multi-institutional, member-focused committees and working groups.
 One such group, known as the Collaboration Technology Working Group, was tasked with overseeing the evaluation of desktop tools to improve collaboration for British Columbia’s leading research universities and institutes.
-Their goal was to utilize existing investments in video collaboration endpoints already deployed on campuses, while making it easier for users to attend meetings anywhere and anytime.
+Their goal was to utilize existing investments in video conferencing endpoints, which were already deployed on campuses, while making it easier, and more flexible, for users to attend meetings anywhere, at anytime.

-In its quest for effective collaboration tools, BCNET’s project team systematically evaluated 17 desktop video conferencing solutions and ran vendors through a 3 phase testing process that included evaluation of criteria ranging from video and audio quality to ease of use, reliability, and price.
+In its quest for more effective collaboration tools, BCNET’s project team systematically evaluated 17 desktop video conferencing solutions by running vendors through a 3 phase testing process that included evaluating criteria ranging from video and audio conferencing quality to ease of use, reliability, and price.